Important Global Message

 "If there is magic on the planet, it is contained in Water."

--- Loren Esiseley
+-- Loren Eiseley

 Historically, the native Tequestas paddled their dugouts down the river through pristine hammocks and through dense mangroves to reach the productive fishing grounds of Biscayne Bay.
 Today, the Oleta River flows through Miami-Dade's Greynolds Park complex and the State's Oleta River Recreation Area.
 This exceptional resource contrasts sharply with the high density residential neighborhoods and business districts that abut the parks.
 It is the only water course in the country that has not been completely dredged or otherwise altered.